 - Crazy creditsOne of the very, very few Twentieth Century-Fox films in which that company's logo is not shown at all, beginning or end.
 The film simply begins with the opening speech, and the opening Fox logo is replaced with an in-credit text-only notice after the speech.
 However, recent television showings have added the logo (not on DVD prints), and the addition is obviously spliced in from another piece of film.

-- Alternate versionsThe Italian version is approx. 20 minutes shorter and removes all scenes set in the German Military HQ and/or showing German officers: although the credits still include the names of German performers, like Karl Michael Vogler as Marshall Rommel, their characters never appear onscreen in the Italian release.
+- Alternate versionsThe Italian version is approximately 20 minutes shorter and removes all scenes set in the German Military HQ and/or showing German officers: although the credits still include the names of German performers, like Karl Michael Vogler as Marshall Rommel, their characters never appear onscreen in the Italian release.

 - ConnectionsEdited into Fireball Forward (1972)